FindMySchool LogoFindMySchool

 St Andrew’s offers a values-led education with a clear improvement narrative and a settled leadership picture.
 It will suit families who want a Church of England secondary where inclusion is taken seriously, pastoral structures are visible, and students have a broad set of clubs that go beyond sport alone.
 Admission is the obstacle; the education is increasingly coherent.
 Families most likely to thrive here will be comfortable with an active Christian life in school routines and will take time to understand how literacy support and attendance systems work for students who need more structured help.

 The most recent graded Ofsted inspection (April 2023) judged the school Good across overall effectiveness and all key areas, with safeguarding confirmed as effective.
-It also sits in line with the middle 35% of schools in England for GCSE outcomes based on the FindMySchool ranking, which indicates steady performance rather than extremes.
+Its GCSE academic rank sits in the lower part of the national table, but Progress 8 remains positive, indicating above-average progress from starting points.

 Recent admissions demand data indicates there are significantly more applications than offers, with 580 applications for 177 offers, around 3.28 applications per place.
 This suggests competition for places and the need for realistic preferences.

 Normal Year 7 entry is coordinated through West Sussex County Council.
-For September 2026 entry, applications opened on 8 September 2025 and closed on 31 October 2025, with offers released on 2 March 2026.
+For September 2027 entry, applications open on 7 September 2026 and close on 31 October 2026, with offers released on 1 March 2027.

 The school day starts with morning tutor time and assembly at 08:40 and finishes at 15:00.
 Lunchtime and after-school clubs operate around this timetable, with a published schedule that varies by year group.